-5 tips to consider when prepping for the winter freight shipping blues.
+5 tips to consider when prepping for the winter shipping season.

 Winter is coming.

 The trucking industry is dictated by the effects of weather more so than any other, as weather-related shipping challenges cost it anywhere between $2 and $3.5 billion per year on average.
-However, you don’t have to lose sleep worrying what the next “snowmageddon” might do to your business.
+However, you don’t have to lose sleep worrying what the next “snowmageddon” might do to your business if you plan ahead.

 Instead of transporting goods across the country, these strategically-placed warehouses and distribution centers allow for quicker pickup and delivery times.
 Part of your supply chain might be temporarily shut down during a harsh winter storm and incorporating a DC/warehousing strategy will keep your operations moving.